 Pursuant to the treatment of the Business Combination as a reverse recapitalization, SAB Biotherapeutics assumed the liability position as it existed as of the Effective Time.
 The net assets of the acquired entity were adjusted to include a forward share purchase liability of \$13,098,599.
-In connection with the Business Combination, an amount matching the assumed forward share purchase liability was transferred into escrow, pending final settlement of the Forward Share Purchase Agreement, the Company did not present value the forward share purchase liability.
+In connection with the Business Combination, an amount matching the assumed forward share purchase liability was transferred into escrow, pending final settlement of the Forward Share Purchase Agreement in January 2022.
+Given the short-term nature of the Forward Share Purchase Agreement, the Company did not present value the forward share purchase liability.
 Subsequent settlements whereby Radcliffe sold shares in the open market in excess of the Market Sales Price were treated as a reduction in the assumed forward share purchase liability, with an offsetting increase in equity of the Company.
 Prior to December 31, 2021, a portion of the forward share purchase liability was settled.
 As of December 31, 2021, the forward share purchase liability balance was \$6,338,306 on the consolidated balance sheet.
 The forward share purchase liability was settled in full during the three months ended March 31, 2022.
-As of December 31, 2021, the Company held \$6.3 million in escrow pending the final settlement of the Forward Share Purchase Agreement; upon final settlement of the Forward Share Purchase Agreement, \$817,060 in cash was released to the Company and the remaining \$5.5 million was delivered to Radcliffe for the repurchase of 546,658 shares of the Company's common stock-these shares are accounted for as treasury stock at cost within the consolidated statements of changes in stockholders' equity.
+As of December 31, 2021, the Company held \$6.3 million in escrow pending the final settlement of the Forward Share Purchase Agreement, \$817,060 in cash was released to the Company and the remaining \$5.5 million was delivered to Radcliffe for the repurchase of 546,658 shares of the Company's common stock-these shares are accounted for as treasury stock at cost within the consolidated statements of changes in stockholders' equity.